afair/email_address/README.md

     ActiveRecord::Type.register(:canonical_email_address,
                                 EmailAddress::CanonicalEmailAddressType)

-Assume the Users table contains the columns "email" and "unique_email".
+Assume the Users table contains the columns "email" and "canonical_email".
-We want to normalize the address in "email" and store the canonical/unique version in "unique_email".
+We want to normalize the address in "email" and store the canonical/unique version in "canonical_email".
 This code will set the canonical_email when the email attribute is assigned.
-With the canonical_email column, we can
+With the canonical_email column, we can look up the User, even it the given email address didn't exactly match the registered version.

     class User < ApplicationRecord
       attribute :email, :email_address